Louis Gérard (racing driver): Biography

-The second of seven children, Louis Gérard was born in 1899 in Arras (Pas-de-Calais department).
+The second of seven children, Gérard was born in 1899 in Arras (Pas-de-Calais department).
 During World War I, he joined the army at the age of 17 and served in the heavy artillery.
 After the war and the end of his military contract, he became a tailor in Paris.
 He married Marie Yvonne Laurent (1899–1941), with whom he had two children, Jean-Yves and Nicole (future wife of actor Jacques Castelot).
 He began competing in motor racing in the second half of the 1930s, while he was the owner of slot machines located in Parisian cafés.
 During World War II, while living in Ferrières (Oise department) in the occupied zone, he was an informant for the Allies and helped organise air raids.
 He resumed motor racing after the war.
 At the end of the 1950s, after divorcing his second wife Barbara Raponnet, he married Liliane Françoise Hannedouche (1932–1997), with whom he had a son, Jean-François.
 He was awarded the Legion of Honour in 1996 for his wartime service.
 He died in Saint-Cyr-sur-Mer (Var department) in 2000, three years after Liliane.